Originally posted: April 13, 2016

 For a journalist, it’s the kind of story you think you’re ready for.
 You hope you’re ready for.
-The destruction, the stories of near escapes and survival, the immediate need to report on shelters and help — the F3 tornado that hit Sanford wasn’t huge on a national scale (massive storms had much bigger impacts in Missouri and Alabama earlier that month), but it was by far the most important story we covered in my four-plus years as editor of The Sanford Herald.
+The destruction, the stories of near escapes and survival, the immediate need to report on shelters and help — the F3 tornado that hit Sanford wasn’t huge on a national scale (massive storms had much bigger impacts in Missouri and Alabama earlier that month), but it was certainly one of the most important storiwa we covered in my four-plus years as editor of The Sanford Herald.

 But enough about us.
 Let’s talk about Sanford.

-And five years later, the commercial area flattened by the storm — Lowe’s, Tractor Supply and its neighbors — has become Sanford’s retail hub.
-Where trees once lay flattened now sits a Hobby Lobby, Marshall’s, Ross, Petco, Buffalo Wild Wings, Dunkin Donuts and much more.
+five seven years later, the commercial area flattened by the storm —Lowe’s, Tractor Supply and its neighbors — has become one of Sanford’s largest retail hubs.
+Where trees once lay flattened now sits a Hobby Lobby, Marshall’s, Ross, Petco, Buffalo Wild Wings, Dunkin Donuts and more.
 Lowe’s rebuilt, as did Tractor Supply.
-The only remnants of the storm are a few twisted trees still standing near Marshall’s.

 Below are some of the front pages and inside stories from The Sanford Herald’s coverage five years ago.
 Click the images for larger views.